-Please indicate the Total number of employees

-2. Please indicate the Total number of employees hired on temporary / contractual / casual basis.

-3. Please indicate the number of permanent women employees.

-4. Please indicate the number of permanent employees with disabilities

-5. Do you have an employee association that is recognized by management.
+- Please indicate the Total number of employees 2,968 - 2.
+Please indicate the Total number of employees hired on temporary / contractual / casual basis. - Please indicate the number of permanent women employees.
+137 - 4.
+Please indicate the number of permanent employees with disabilities - 5.
+Do you have an employee association that is recognized by management. - 6.

-Yes

 What percentage of your permanent employees is members of this recognized employee association?
-1,233 (40%)

-7. Please indicate the number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+1,165 (39%) - 7.
+Please indicate the number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment, discriminatory employment in the last financial year and pending, as on the end of the financial year.